scuzzydude/asimov/asimov.md

 China and The United States are two countries at are supposedly rivals diametrectrically opposed.
 Yet, we share values not just with sports, but with all kinds of passions.
 We have

+# Digital Sainthood

+One recurring theme in science-ficition is the concept of digital immortality.
+There are variations on the theme, but the basic idea is that before you die, you upload your memories and consciousness into a computer and you live forever in this digital heaven.
+You're decendents can use virtual reqality to come visit you or ask you for advice or money.
+In some of the more advanced stories, you can even download your consciousness into "skins" which might be a clone grown from your DNA, or somebody who has leased their meat out for your enjoyment.

+Personally, I feel this kind of technology is way down the road for mankind, I think we'll probably colonize the starts before we have this kind of immortality.

+If I'm wrong and we develop it sooner, I think it would be hubris way worse than man building an "unsinkable ship."
+Who are we to choose immortality when our predecessors didn't have that choice?
+What have we done to deserve this?
+And if it's a matter of cost, where those with money or privledge can afford to "live" forever and the masses can not?
+That's some real class warfare.

+In the old days, it took a lot of effort to maintain a saint.
+You had to find people who withnessed an acdti of Sainthood, and write down their stories.
+If they pope thought it was worthwhile, a Saint was christainaed.
+But they cost of remembering from generation to generation, and across Christinadom, rose as the stories needed to be written down and copied into tomes, and this process continued, increasing in cost over decades and centuries [(.....lost.....)]{.mark}

+IN today's world, it costs almost nothing to remember.
+Every aspect of our lives is digitized, and the archival costs of this troove of data is carried by corprorations for "free" in exachnge for "personal data."
+The costs are marginal because technlolgy ....

 # Ethical Revolution

 Isaac Asimov isn\'t the OG of science fiction because he wrote about starships, robots, aliens and all kind of future technology, even though he did and pioneered the field.
 It was his consideration of ethics, specifically how science and technology impact human society.
 He is famous for postulating The Laws of Robotics long before we had anything close to an actual robot.

 It's a constant problem throughout history.
 Our technology advances beyond the ability of our ethics.
 The industrial age led directly to industrial warfare, which killed hundreds of millions.
 It wasn't ethics that saved us from annihilating each other, but the ethical hack of mutually assured nuclear destruction.
 This hack hasn't saved us from bloody regional slaughter, child soldiers and genocide, but hey, at least the species has survived, and the arms industry is healthy.

 Take the media.
 In my childhood, the standard local newspaper was considered a reliable conveyer of information.
 The front pages gave you facts.
 If you wanted a condensed version of the facts read to you by a white man, you could tune into one of the three major networks for local or national news.
 I'm not going to pretend that there wasn't both overt and hidden bias in the reporting in those days.
-But both newspaper and TV were profit motivated with broad reach, meaning they needed to appeal to the broadest audience.
+Both newspaper and TV were profit motivated and broadcast, meaning they needed to appeal to the broadest audience.
 Newspapers could only slant maybe 10% one way or the other without taking subscription hits.
 The ethical standard for journalism had stabilized and improved over the years.
 You certainly take a newspaper from 1980 and compare it to a paper from 1880 and see that the standards for reporting "facts" had evolved for the better.

 Not today.
 I don't think we'd even begun to sort the ethical complexity having Broadcast Media competing with Paid Cable News before we were hit first with the internet, then microblogging, then social media.
 In today's world, if you have an opinion, no matter how idiotic, about some recent or historical event, it will take you less than a second to find a confirming opinion and "facts" to back it up.
 How the heck do you deal with that ethically, while still protecting my first amendment right to be a bigger idiot than you?
 No idea, and it's unrealistic to expect that the founding fathers did either.
 It's not really the founder's responsibility.
 We -- generationally -- invented the technology, and profited from it, so it's our responsibility to deal with the ethics of it.